UNEDSoftMatter/LJ_platinum_argon/README.md

 lammps MD scripts to perform the simulation of fluid argon between two platinum walls when the temperature of the lower wall is increased.

+__in.walls performs__ the complete simulation (equilibration and production stages).__in.walls.equilibration__ only equilibration stage and __in.walls.production__ production stage.

-The script has three parts:
+The simulation has three parts:
 - In microcanonival ensemble, fluid and walls reach equilibrium with a langevin thermostat (T= 1.5)
 - Once the system is equilibrated, the temperature of the lower wall is increased (T = 10).
-- Then, the system reaches again the equilibrium.
+- Then, the system reaches the equilibrium.

 The process is performed in the microcanonical ensemble.